 KIT Mutations

 Testing for KIT mutations can be considered in patients with stage IV disease at presentation or with disease recurrence.
-KIT mutations are found in 10-15% of melanomas of mucosal and acral origin and may be found in a small number of melanomas (2-3%) that result from chronic sun exposure.
+KIT mutations are found in a minority of melanomas of mucosal and acral origin and are even less commonly found in melanomas that result from chronic sun exposure.
 Therefore, clinical characteristics help inform whether to perform KIT mutation testing.
 KIT exon 11 and exon 13 mutations appear to be highly sensitive to KIT inhibitors, whereas KIT exon 17 mutations and KIT amplifications have limited or no sensitivity to KIT inhibitors.

 NRAS Mutations